 What a Regular Aadhaar Card Shows

-A regular Aadhaar card, whether it’s the physical card or the e-Aadhaar you download, clearly displays your full 12-digit Aadhaar number.
+A regular Aadhaar card, whether it’s the physical card or the e-Aadhaar you download, clearly displays the full 12-digit Aadhaar number.
 It also shows your full name, your date of birth, your gender, your residential address, and your photograph.
 Additionally, it features a QR code that can be scanned to verify your details instantly.
-This card provides a complete picture of your identity.
+This card offers a comprehensive overview of your identity.

 When You Use Your Regular Aadhaar

-You would typically use your regular Aadhaar card in situations where a full and complete identity verification is required by law or by a service provider.
+You would typically use your regular Aadhaar card in situations where a complete identity verification is legally or institutionally mandated.
 For example, when you are opening a new bank account, applying for a passport, or enrolling in certain government welfare programmes, you will likely be asked to provide your regular Aadhaar card.
-In these cases, the organisation needs to record your full Aadhaar number to link services directly to you.
+In such instances, organizations require your full Aadhaar number to link services directly to you.

 Your Masked Aadhaar Card